AnnaSeDab/UrszUla-Photography/README.md

 ### Features present on all pages

 - Navigation bar

-Main navigation bar is visible on all of the pages and is glued to the top.
+Main navigation bar is visible on all of the pages and is fixed to the top of the page.
 It was created using Bootstrap Framework.
 Links collapse on the smaller screen sizes into a 'hamburger menu'.
 It contains the logo of the photographer and the menu links.
 Links under ‘Gallery’, ‘About’ and ‘Packages’ take the user to the respective pages.
 Clicking on 'Contact us' takes the user to the contact form at the bottom of the page.

 - Contact form

 To make it easy for the user to contact the photographer the form is present at the bottom of each page.
-Also the 'Contact us' link in the navigation bar takes the user to the bottom of the page.
+Also the 'Contact us' link in the navigation bar takes the user to the contact fom section.

 - Footer

 Contains links to the facebook and instagram pages which upon clicking open on new pages.
 Icons are imported from Font Awesome.
-Colours showing upon hover action match the colour introduced in the logo
+Colours showing upon hover action match the colour introduced in the logo.

 - Location